-Like the foil, the oil acts as a barrier and the steam isn’t released the same.
-By adding the oil after the potato is cooked and baking it for 10 more minutes you end up with the most delicious skin that is crisp but not burnt.
-Don’t use butter here though, the water in the butter makes the skin get soggy instead of crisp and butter burns a lot easier at a high temperature.
+Just like foil, oil acts as a barrier and the steam won’t be able to release the same.
+By adding the oil after the potato is cooked, and then baking it for 10 more minutes, you end up with the most delicious skin that is crisp but not burnt.
+I also recommend not using butter because the water in butter makes the skin soggy instead of crisp, and butter burns easier at high temperatures.

 What if I want to bake my potatoes with another dish?